 After you’ve built up these relationships, then grievances and ideas for action will much more naturally begin to surface and as an organizer you’ll be paddling with the current instead of against it.

 One workplace I was organizing at had been characterized by long periods of outward apathy and rigid compliance by coworkers.
 Especially earlier in my time organizing there, this fortress of the status quo seemed impenetrable and I often doubted whether anything could change.
 So many coworkers seemed to fit the perfect stereotypes of those people in wider society who would never go against the grain, who thought they had no skin in the game, who would sooner sacrifice themselves than risk disobeying orders.
 But in building relationships with coworkers, gaining another organizing buddy, and slowly building up a counter-presence to the boss’s influence, the ground began to shift under our feet.
-We were never able to reach everyone, and even most of the time, most people still went along with the orders from above.
+We were never able to reach everyone, and even most of the time most people still went along with the orders from above.
 But in moments of crisis and turmoil, which the contradictions of capitalism inevitably bring about, we were able to polarize issues in such a way that the staff as a whole seemed to move against the fortress, the walls crumbled, and real gains were made.
 This was always and only possible because so much work had been put into really building up trust and care between coworkers, so people could more openly explore what they felt and what they wanted with each other.
-Of course, when the crisis passed, capitalism was still standing and the status quo fortress at our workplace was rebuilt, but it no longer appeared invincible and we knew better how to maneuver around and through it.
+Of course, when the crisis passed, capitalism was still standing and the status quo fortress at our workplace was rebuilt, but it not as strong as before.
+It no longer appeared invincible and we knew better how to maneuver around and through it.

 Don’t Pressure People